EJaworenko/UEAdvancedMaterialEditingLibrary/README.md

 ### Python Library

 The plugin provides a convenient `LayeredMaterialLibrary` class with static methods for material manipulation.
+When the plugin is added to your project, you can access it via:

+`from layered_material_library import LayeredMaterialLibrary`

 ### Blueprint Usage

-The plugin provides the following Blueprint nodes:
+The plugin provides the following Blueprint nodes for Editor Utility Widgets:

 ![Blueprint Nodes](docs/images/blueprint_nodes.png)